BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 ### CURSE

 **DURATION: INSTANT**

-*Some in Middle-earth seem destined for greatness or glory, protected by fate, or some other power.
-The most potent of curses, however, are capable of stripping away that protection, leaving their targets vulnerable to the blades and bows of their foes.*

 This power targets one enemy model within range.
 The target model immediately loses 1 Fate point.
 If the target is a **Cavalry** model, the caster must choose whether the rider or the mount loses the Fate point.